mjordan/islandora_workbench_docs/docs/fields.md

 Some things to note about Drupal text fields:

-* Islandora Workbench populates Drupal text fields verbatim with the content provided in the CSV file (with [this exception](/islandora_workbench_docs/preparing_data/#how-workbench-cleans-your-input-data)).
+* Islandora Workbench populates Drupal text fields verbatim with the content provided in the CSV file, with [these exceptions](/islandora_workbench_docs/preparing_data/#how-workbench-cleans-your-input-data) and if a CSV value exceeds a Drupal field's maximum configured length.
+* Some specialized forms of text fields, such as EDTF, enforce or prohibit the presence of specific types of characters (see below for EDTF's requirements).
 * Text fields may be configured to have a maximum length.
-Running Workbench with `--check` will produce a warning if any of the values in your CSV file surpass the configured maximum length of a field.
+Running Workbench with `--check` will produce a warning (both shown to the user and written to the Workbench log) if any of the values in your CSV file surpass the configured maximum length of a field.

-* Some specialized forms of text fields, such as EDTF, enforce or prohibit the presence of specific types of characters (see below for EDTF's requirements).
+!!! warning
+    If the CSV value for text field exceeds its configured maximum length, Workbench truncates the value to the maximum length before populating the Drupal field.

 #### Text fields with markup